dimitriaatos/velkey/README.md

 This is particularly easy with laptops using the built-in mic, but is also achievable with other keyboards by attaching a contact mic (piezoelectric disk).

+## Abstractions

+- `velkeyin`: this abstraction is a ready to use solution, it includes both the velocity tracking and a keyboard implementation similar to Max's KeyMidi, it can be used like a [notein] object.
+- `velkey`: this abstraction implements only the velocity tracking.
+It can be useful for adding velocity sensitivity to other keyboard layouts.

 ## Prerequisites

 - Java